-An allergy to fleas is one of the most common reasons dogs become itchy.
-When a flea bites a dog, it injects a substance into the dog’s skin which causes the allergic response.
+A flea allergy is one of the most common reasons dogs become itchy.
+When a flea bites a dog, it injects a substance into the dog’s skin which causes an allergic response.

-For a sensitive dog, one flea bite can make the dog extremely itchy.
+For a sensitive dog, one flea bite can make the dog incredibly itchy.

-The difficult thing about flea allergy is accepting they might be a problem.
-Just because you don’t find evidence of fleas, it doesn’t mean that is not what your dog is reacting to.
-Your dog might not be infested by fleas.
+The problematic thing about flea allergy is accepting they might be a problem.
+Just because you don’t find evidence of fleas doesn’t mean that is not what your dog is reacting to.
+Fleas might not infest your dog.
 Remember that all it takes is a bite from a single flea to trigger the allergic reaction.
 You’ll never find evidence of one flea.

 In addition, dogs frequently groom themselves and remove the evidence of fleas through their grooming behavior.
 The absence of detectable fleas does not rule out a flea allergy as a cause of itching in a dog.

-Canine atopy is a type of allergy that causes a hypersensitivity reaction to environmental stimuli, such as dust mites or pollens.
+Canine atopy is an allergy that causes a hypersensitivity reaction to environmental stimuli, such as dust mites or pollens.
 It is a common disorder in dogs and typically causes scratching and itching.
 Finding the source of the allergy in these cases can be challenging.

 Food allergies are another common cause of itching in the dog.
 Itchiness can result from reactions to any ingredient in the food but beef, chicken, and what are some of the most common culprits.

 Bacterial infections in the skin, commonly called bacterial dermatitis, are another common cause of itchiness in dogs.
-They frequently occur as complications to canine allergic skin disease and are usually a secondary disease.
+They frequently occur as complications of canine allergic skin disease and are usually secondary disease.

-The infection must be successfully treated with antibiotics in order to evaluate and control the underlying allergic skin condition.
+The infection must be successfully treated with antibiotics to evaluate and control the underlying allergic skin condition.

 Canine Yeast (Malassezia) Skin Infections

 Yeast skin infections most commonly involve a specific type of yeast known as Malassezia.
 Like bacterial skin infections, yeast infections are generally secondary to another underlying disease, often allergic in origin.
-Antifungal medications, such as ketoconazole, are needed to treat canine yeast infections.
+Therefore, antifungal medications, such as ketoconazole, are needed to treat canine yeast infections.